Rachel-Eichenberger/scamTokenList/README.md

 This List contains tokens that are either unsellable or don't allow pulling of Liquidity due to bug (and owners don't provide means to remove)

+Currently you can import via github direct link ->  https://raw.githubusercontent.com/Rachel-Eichenberger/scamTokenList/main/ScamTokenList.json

+I own
+scamtokenlist.eth
-Currently you can import via ens name ->  scamtokenlist.eth Will be updated as often as possible based on gas
+Will be updated as often as possible based on gas
 If you want to donate you can donate to the ens address This will go to cover more updates as gas isn't cheap :)